AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/CREATE TABLE.md

 Hologres allows you to add comments to internal tables, foreign tables, and columns.

-The following examples show you how to add comments:
+The following sample code shows you how to add comments:

 ```
 -- Add a comment to an internal table.
-COMMENT ON TABLE table_name IS 'my comments on table table_name.' ;
+COMMENT ON TABLE table_name IS 'my comments on table table_name.';

 -- Add a comment to a column.
 COMMENT ON COLUMN table_name.col1 IS 'This my first col1';